trirpi/traffic-visualization/README.md

 ## Todo

 1. Create legend
-2. Make nice HTML and CSS
-3. Get playback feature
+2. Create server feature to get data from last hour
 4. Create better guide to get it working in production
 5. Put a server online that actually works
 6. Make 'loading' indicator